 In order to make things light up, we need to have a basic understanding of electricity, and the tools required to work with it.
 In other words, we need to cover the basic of electronics; the art of regulating the flow of electricity.
 By controlling the flow of electricity in different ways, we can work with the different light sources to achieve all kinds of lighting effects.
 However, before we can do that, it is important to review the fundamentals.
 This is a little bit difficult at times, but please stick with me.

-A charge is the build up of positively or negatively charged electrons.
+A charge is the build up of charged electrons.

 Ground is an area that neutralizes that charge by removing excess charge.